 2. Polyunsaturated fat- Your body needs polyunsaturated fats for lots of functions.
 It helps with blood clotting & muscle movement.
 Since your body does not make this fat, you must get it through your diet.
 It can be further divided into omega-3 and omega-6 fatty acids.

-Now, we will talk about the "Bad Fat", called the Trans Fat.
-These are formed in our bodies by heating liquid vegetable oils in the presence of hydrogen gas and catalyst.
+Now, we will talk about the "Bad Fat" called Trans Fat.
+These are formed in our bodies by heating liquid vegetable oils in the presence of hydrogen gas and a catalyst.
 This process is called hydrogenation.

 Well, hydrogenation is not the only way for trans fat formation; it is also naturally found in beef and dairy fat considerably in small amounts.